-I have been asked frequently for questions a prospective pastor can ask a church.
+I have been asked frequently for questions a prospective new pastor can ask a church.
 There are lots of resources for churches who are interviewing their next pastor, but I personally believe the pastor needs to equally interview the church.

 In the few times I have interviewed with a church, and in the dozens of times I have coached people interviewing with churches, I asked or encouraged lots of questions.
 Additionally, I ask to see the church budget (including payroll for staff), bylaws, personnel policies, most recent business meeting minutes and current financial statements.